On groups with $S^2$ Bowditch boundary: when (Proof of Theorem )

-{\it Remark.} An analogous theorem to Theorem \ref{th:homeo} holds more generally for relatively hyperbolic groups whose peripheral subgroups have $\ca Z$-boundaries (so $\Omega$ has a natural $Z$-set compactification) with a very similar proof.
+{\it Remark.} An analogous theorem to Theorem \ref{th:homeo} holds more generally for relatively hyperbolic groups with $\pa_B(G,\ca P)\simeq S^n$ whose peripheral subgroups have $\ca Z$-boundaries (so $\Omega$ has a natural $\ca Z$-set compactification) with a similar proof.

-The proof of Theorem \ref{th:homeo} will rely on the following proposition, which is a general fact about the shadow of points in the Bowditch boundary.
-The proof is technical, so we postpone it to the end of the section.
+The proof of Theorem \ref{th:homeo} will rely on the Proposition \ref{prop:shadow} below, which is a general fact about the shadow of points in the Bowditch boundary.
+The proof of Proposition \ref{prop:shadow} is technical, so we postpone it to the end of the section.

 \begin{proposition} Let $(G, \mathcal{P})$ be a relatively hyperbolic group such that each $P\in\ca P$ admits a boundary $\pa P$.
 For each $P\in\ca P$, and $v\in\Ga(P)\sbs\hat\Ga$, the shadow $\Sh_B(v,P)\sbs\Om$ is bounded in the Bowditch metric on $\Om$. \end{proposition}